 Dravidian architecture decorated all of South India especially, in the states of Tamil Nadu and Kerala.
-The temples of the Thanjavur Nayak kingdom, the Pandyan Empire, the Pallava Dynasty, and Chola Dynasty define the architecture of Tamil Nadu.
-The Kerala architecture derived their style from architectural scriptures like the Tantra Samuchayam, Thachu-Shastra, Manushyalaya-Chandrika, and Silparatna.
+The temples of the Thanjavur Nayak kingdom, the Pandyan Empire, the Pallava Dynasty, and the Chola Dynasty define the architecture of Tamil Nadu.
+Kerala architecture derived its style from architectural scriptures like the Tantra Samuchayam, Thachu-Shastra, Manushyalaya-Chandrika, and Silparatna.

-At the advent of Islamic rule in India, many parts of India introduced itself to Islamic architecture which reached its peak during the Mughal reign.
-The Taj Mahal and Qutb Minar are famous monuments belonging to the Indo-Islamic Architecture.
+At the advent of Islamic rule in India, many parts of India introduced themselves to Islamic architecture which reached its peak during the Mughal reign.
+The Taj Mahal and Qutb Minar are famous monuments belonging to Indo-Islamic Architecture.